- By Laurel J. Kelly

 Can diet make a difference for anxiety?

 Anxiety symptoms can make you feel unwell.
 Coping with anxiety can be a challenge and often requires making lifestyle changes.
 While there aren't any dietary changes that can cure anxiety, watching what you eat may help.
-Learn more from Dr. Craig Sawchuk, a Mayo Clinic psychiatrist.
+Learn more from Dr. Craig Sawchuk, a Mayo Clinic psychologist.

 HEALTH TIP OF THE WEEK